 What is the best marketing event in Italy in 2026?

-It depends on your focus: for digital marketing, IAB Forum in Milan offers the most authoritative market data.
+It depends on the focus: for digital marketing, the IAB Forum in Milan offers the most authoritative market data.
 For e-commerce, the Netcomm Forum is the benchmark.
-For AI applied to marketing, AI Week Milan is the most comprehensive event.
+For AI applied to marketing, the AI Week Milano is the most comprehensive event.
 For social media, Social Media Strategies in Bologna offers the best mix of theory and practice.

-How do I choose between an Italian event and an international one?
+How to choose between an Italian and an international event?

-International events like DMEXCO, OMR and Web Summit offer a global perspective and access to a broader network, but come at higher cost.
-Italian events like IAB Forum, Netcomm Forum and SMAU are more affordable and focused on the domestic market.
-The ideal strategy is to combine 1–2 international events with 2–3 Italian events for both global vision and local grounding.
+International events like DMEXCO, OMR and Web Summit offer a global perspective and access to a wider network, but involve higher costs.
+Italian events such as IAB Forum, Netcomm Forum and SMAU are more accessible and focused on the domestic market.
+The ideal strategy is to combine 1-2 international events with 2-3 Italian appointments to achieve both a global outlook and local grounding.

 Are hybrid events as effective as in-person ones?

-According to Bizzabo (2026), 73% of attendees prefer the in-person experience for networking quality.
-However, the online component provides access to educational content and can be useful for distant or budget-limited events.
-Most 2026 events offer hybrid options with on-demand recordings available for weeks afterward.
+According to research by Bizzabo (2026), 73% of attendees prefer the in-person experience for the quality of networking.
+However, the online component allows access to training content and can be useful for distant events or limited budgets.
+Most 2026 events offer hybrid formulas with on-demand recordings available for weeks after the event.

-Which events are best suited for freelancers and small agencies?
+Which events are most suitable for freelancers and small agencies?

-For freelancers and small businesses, events like Social Media Strategies in Bologna, WMF in Rimini and SMAU in Milan offer the best value for money, with affordable passes and a hands-on format.
-The Milano Marketing Festival is an excellent option for those seeking strategic inspiration at a reasonable cost.
+For freelancers and smaller players, events such as Social Media Strategies in Bologna, WMF in Rimini and SMAU in Milan offer the best value for money, with affordable passes and a format geared toward operational practice.
+The Milano Marketing Festival is a great option for those looking for strategic inspiration on a limited budget.
+If you are also evaluating a local partnership, see our criteria for choosing between event agencies in Milan.

-How do I convince my company to fund event attendance?
+How to convince your company to fund event attendance?

-Prepare a business case that includes: expected number of leads (based on previous edition data), cost per lead compared with other channels, value of educational sessions (savings versus equivalent courses) and brand visibility opportunities (if the company has a booth or sponsors).
-According to Gartner (2026), companies that invest in industry events see an average 5:1 ROI on B2B marketing activities.
+Prepare a business case including: expected number of leads (based on data from the previous edition), cost per lead compared with other channels, value of training sessions (savings on equivalent courses) and brand visibility opportunities (if the company has a stand or sponsors).
+According to Gartner (2026), companies that invest in industry events record an average 5:1 ROI on B2B marketing activities.

 Which events offer the best networking opportunities?

-For high-level networking, Cannes Lions and Web Summit are unbeatable thanks to the presence of global decision-makers.
-In the Italian space, IAB Forum and Netcomm Forum offer structured networking formats, including algorithmic matchmaking and pre-set one-to-one meeting slots.
+For high-level networking, Cannes Lions and Web Summit are unbeatable thanks to the presence of global decision makers.
+In the Italian market, the IAB Forum and Netcomm Forum offer formats dedicated to structured networking, with algorithmic matchmaking and pre-defined one-to-one meeting slots.

 Are there free or low-cost marketing events in 2026?

-Yes — several events offer free or reduced-price passes.
-The Netcomm Forum traditionally provides free access to the expo area.
+Yes, several events offer free or reduced-cost passes.
+The Netcomm Forum traditionally offers free access to the expo area.
 WMF offers discounted tickets for students.
-In addition, platforms like LinkedIn Events and Meetup regularly host free local events organized by marketer communities.
+In addition, platforms such as LinkedIn Events and Meetup regularly host free local events organized by marketer communities.

-Event attendance should not be a standalone activity but an integral part of your annual marketing strategy.
+Event attendance should not be an isolated activity, but an integral part of the annual marketing strategy.
 Here is a four-phase framework:

-- Mapping (January–February): identify relevant events for your industry and create a shared calendar with your team
+- Mapping (January-February): identify the events relevant to your sector and build a calendar shared with the team

-- Planning (3–4 months before): define goals, budget, attending team members and materials to prepare (business cards, brochures, pitch decks)
+- Planning (3-4 months before): define goals, budget, participating team and materials to prepare (business cards, brochures, pitch deck)

 - Execution (during the event): attend strategic sessions, collect qualified leads, document key insights, keep social communication active

-- Activation (post-event): follow up with contacts within 48 hours, share takeaways with the team, integrate insights into operational strategy, measure ROI
+- Activation (post-event): follow up on contacts within 48 hours, share takeaways with the team, integrate insights into the operational strategy, measure ROI

-Companies that adopt this structured approach, according to HubSpot (2026), achieve a 3x higher lead conversion rate from events compared with those who attend without a defined strategy.
+Companies that adopt this structured approach, according to HubSpot (2026), achieve an event lead conversion rate 3 times higher than those who attend without a defined strategy.

 Sources and References